codecindy/BEWD_DC_JAN2015/post_class/learning_objectives.md

 - Add and remove a remote.
 - Use Github to submit a pull request.

-# Ruby Basics
+## Ruby Basics

 **Concepts**

 - Identify some key aspects of Ruby.
-- Describe the different types in Ruby (numbers, strings, etc.)
+- Describe the different basic types in Ruby (numbers, strings, etc.)
 - Explain what memory is and how it differs from storage systems.
 - Explain what a reference is and how it relates to variable assignment.
-- Describe the two forms of variable assignment used by programming languages.
+- Describe the two forms of variable assignment used by programming languages (by value versus by reference).

 **Mechanics**